‘We need help’: Haiti’s interim leader requests US troops - The Boston Globe

-PORT-AU-PRINCE, Haiti — Haiti’s interim government said it asked the US to deploy troops to protect key infrastructure as it tries to stabilize the country and prepare for elections in the aftermath of President Jovenel Moïse’s assassination.
+PORT-AU-PRINCE, Haiti (AP) — Haiti’s interim government has asked the U.S. and U.N. to deploy troops to protect key infrastructure as it tries to stabilize the country and prepare for elections in the aftermath of President Jovenel Moïse’s assassination.

-Amid the confusion, hundreds of Haitians gathered outside the U.S. Embassy in Port-au-Prince pleading for a way out of the country.
-Women carried babies and young men waved passports and ID cards as they cried out, “Refuge!” and “Help!”

-“We definitely need assistance and we’ve asked our international partners for help,” Interim Prime Minister Claude Joseph told The Associated Press in a phone interview late Friday.
-“We believe our partners can assist the national police in resolving the situation.”

 Advertisement